 - 1. The Arctic Inspiration Prize is an award for diverse teams.
 Individuals alone cannot be nominated.
-Since the Arctic Inspiration Prize is about teambuilding, nominated teams should be diverse (i.e. include Northerners and Southerners; youth and elders; people from communities, grassroots groups, industry and governments; and/or people from the research, philanthropy, culture, and education communities, etc.).
+Since the Arctic Inspiration Prize is about teambuilding, nominated teams should be broadly diverse (i.e. include Northerners and Southerners; youth and elders; people from communities, grassroots groups, industry and governments; and/or people from the research, philanthropy, culture, and education communities, etc.).
 Teams that are not diverse are not eligible. - 2.
-The Team Leader and the majority of the team are required to be Northerners.
-Northerners should have meaningful engagement in the project plan, since the Arctic Inspiration Prize is about inspiring Northerners to build their own solutions.
-A Northerner is defined as: - An Indigenous person of the North working and preferably residing in the regions eligible for the AIP; or - A non-Indigenous person working and residing in the regions eligible for the AIP. - 3.
-There are no age requirements for the "AIP" category.
-Youth (30 years of age or younger) are eligible as well.
+The Team Leader and the majority of the team are required to be Northerners as the Arctic Inspiration Prize is about inspiring Northerners to build, lead and manage their own solutions.
+A Northerner is defined as: - An Indigenous person of the North preferably working and residing in the regions eligible for the AIP; or - A non-Indigenous person working and residing in the regions eligible for the AIP. - 3.
+Individuals or organizations that are nominated for the AIP (the nominee) and would receive the AIP prize funds are required to be exclusively northern.
+Non-exclusively northern organizations/individuals, even with a project in the North, are not eligible.
+Note that this does not mean that southern individuals or organizations cannot be part of the project team or provide support, they just cannot be the nominee or the recipient of the prize funds.